-In addition, after the report date, on January 23, 2023, the company closed an (indirect) acquisition of 100% of the share capital of two English companies: a company leasing from a third party land on which an active data center is built in the East of London, and another company which owns vacant land adjacent to the active data center.
-For further details, see the Company's immediate reports of June 26, 2022, December 25, 2022 and January 24, 2023 (Refs.: 2022-01-078271, 2022-01-154633 and 2023-01-010848), which are incorporated herein by reference.
+In addition, during the Report Period, on 23 January 2023, the Company closed an (indirect) acquisition of 100% of the share capital of two English companies: A company that leases, from a third party, land on which an active data center is built in East London, and another company that owns vacant land which is adjacent to the active data center.
+For further details, see the Company's immediate reports of 26 June 2022, 25 December 2022 and 24 January 2023 (Ref.: 2022-01-078271, 2022-01-154633 and 2023-01-010848), which are incorporated herein by reference, and Section 1.2.2.2 above.

-On March 7, 2023, GM, through a wholly-owned subsidiary thereof, engaged in a service agreement with TikTok Norway AS, a Norwegian company which is part of a group of companies with global operations, for the provision of data center services at a campus to be built by GM in Norway.
-For further details see Section 1.2.2.8 above
+On 7 March 2023, GM, through a wholly-owned subsidiary thereof, entered into a service agreement with TikTok Norway AS, a Norwegian company which is part of a group of companies with global operations (the "Customer"), which is unaffiliated with the Company, for the provision of DC services at a campus to be built by GM in Norway.
+The date set in the agreement for the completion of construction and supply of the first 30 MW at the campus has passed, and according to the provisions of the agreement the Customer has a right of termination in the event of such delay26.
+As of the Report Release Date, the parties are discussing the date for the supply of the first 30 MW, which is expected to occur during H1/202427.
+The Customer has also commenced fit-out work.
+For further details, see Section 1.2.2.3 above.